harnen/timers/README.md

 ./run_tests.sh
 ~~~~
 ## Prototype
+The prototype showcases both thunks and handshake message exchange.
 To run the prototype, NFD needs to be installed on hosting machines.
+The handshake example attempts to send file `test.bin` from to local consumer's directory to producer.
+The file must be generated before launching `./consumer_handshake`.

+To compile the project and generate a random file to send, run:
 ~~~~
 cd proto
 make
+`dd if=/dev/random of=test.bin count=100000 bs=1024 iflag=fullblock`
 ~~~~

+Note that the handshake example will work only using one forwarder for both producer and consumer.
+Running it on different machines requires modifications in NFD.